Chart Color Schemes

 Sinnamon Park has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 16 projects that may impact the region.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch identified 16 projects likely impacting the area.
 Notable ones include Verandah Estate, Mt Ommaney Shopping Centre Entertainment Precinct, Sinnamon Village Precinct Expansion, and Darra Mixed-Use Commercial.
-The following list details those most likely to be relevant.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.